Congregation Or Chadash: Events since 2005

 Or Chadash was inducted into the Chicago Gay and Lesbian Hall of Fame in 2006.

 On October 10, 2010, Or Chadash was notified that its synagogue was one of the addresses on the packages in the 2010 cargo plane bomb plot.
 Rabbi Edwards said "We're rather puzzled at how a little congregation like ours would get on the radar as a target for somebody".
-Because Or Chadash is so small, Edwards surmised that it had been targeted at random, or because it is mostly gay.
+Because Or Chada is so small, Edwards surmised that it had been targeted at random, or because it is mostly gay.
 The website of Emanuel Congregation, which shares space with Congregation Or Chadash, was recently visited 83 times in one day by someone in Egypt, according to Emanuel's website administrator.
 However, intelligence officials are reported to believe that the synagogues were not actual targets and that the bombs were intended to detonate while still on board airplanes.
 According to CNN.com, on November 3, Or Chadash co-president Lilli Kornblum "said that despite earlier reports, an FBI agent informed her that her synagogue was not one of the intended destinations in the foiled bomb plot that originated in Yemen."

-Later reports indicated that one of the bombs had been addressed to Or Chadashs former location on West Barry, and the other to an inactive Orthodox synagogue, also in Chicago.
+Later reports indicated that one of the bombs had been addressed to Or Chadash's former location on West Barry, and the other to an inactive Orthodox synagogue, also in Chicago.
 Investigators believed that the bombers "...used an outdated directory of Chicago Jewish institutions that is still available on the Internet."
 Robert Pape, a University of Chicago professor who has studied terrorist groups, believed that the synagogues were a backup plan, had the bombs not detonated mid-flight.
 The packages would have been delivered on the Jewish Sabbath.